m e n u

 Nobody laughed.

-"But that's not all," the mayor used the interruption to leave his sentence unfinished, "our patron is not only providing the necessary premises next to the library," Appie rocked weightily back and forth on the balls of his feet and took a breath: "but also agreed to regularly update everything the next hundred years.
+"But that's not all," the mayor used the interruption to leave his sentence unfinished, "our patron is not only providing the necessary premises next to the library," Appie rocked weightily back and forth on the balls of his feet and took a breath: "but also agreed to regularly update everything the next thirty years.
 I think most people have already guessed that it's none other than Paul Janßen, owner and founder of the 'Janßen Chain', who started in Salten as a simple master electrician and has already... "

 The rest was drowned.
 Shrugging his shoulders, the master of these crazy citizens gave up trying to make himself heard again after a few attempts and was almost outside, impatiently holding the door open for his wife, when, to his astonishment, she once again mounted her chair and raised a white hand.
 As if they had practiced it for weeks, the silence fell like an axe: where one bone came from, there was bound to be more...

-Not only Karin Wehde, someone else needed to do some pondering.
-The just appointed leader of a not yet existing music department had quit a good, but monotonous job in a large publishing house in Hamburg to become the boss of a smaller - and more interesting? - library in a town for less money.
+?Not only Karin Wehde, someone else needed to do some pondering.
+The just appointed leader of a not yet existing music department had quit a monotonous, but good job in a large publishing house in Hamburg to become the boss of a smaller - and more interesting? - library in a town for less money.
 His motivation for this 'step down' was to have more independence and freedom; he was no longer willing to be held back by superiors, needed a certain amount of freedom to develop his creativity and try out new ideas.
-Right: this new job was something new, but he had no idea about music, worse: he was unmusical.
-A leader of a music department should know and understand everything about music, have studied music and, if possible, be able to play four or forty musical instruments - he, Robert Stoltze, couldn't even read notes, and, worst of all, had not known there was already a leader until that very meeting: embarrassment pure!
+True, this job was really new, but he had no notion about music, worse: he was unmusical.
+As far as he was concerned, the leader of a music department should know and understand everything about music, have studied music and, if possible, be able to play four or forty musical instruments - he, Robert Stoltze, couldn't even read notes, and, worst of all, he had not known there was already a leader until that very meeting: embarrassing!
 There were plenty of reasons to turn around and leave on the spot.

 These concerns, which he painstakingly told his uncle and aunt after the citizens' meeting, hit deaf ears.
 He might as well have spoken in front of a government.